 Australian Expatriates and Foreign Residents - Understanding Foreign Currency Loans (FCL)

-Because we continue to receive regular enquiries regarding FCL's, and believe it is important that people fully understand the pros and cons associated with this form of financing, we have summarised some of the considerations that should be borne in mind below:
+Because we continue to receive regular inquiries regarding FCL's, and believe it is important that people fully understand the pros and cons associated with this form of financing, we have summarised some of the considerations that should be borne in mind below:

 - In the past, it has also been common for lenders, particularly the Australian banks, to require borrowers to refinance into AUD at the time they returned to being resident in Australia.
-This requirement has largely disappeared, but borrowers need to appreciate that they will be required to pay withholding tax in Australia on the interest component of their loan when they become resident in Australia – in effect because the payment will be made to an offshore entity.
+This requirement largely disappeared, but borrowers also need to appreciate that they may be required to pay withholding tax in Australia on the interest component of their loan when they become resident in Australia – in effect because the payment will be made to an offshore entity.
 If you have no matching foreign currency income, retaining a loan of this nature represents a clear foreign currency risk, and you should seek advice around continuance.

 Australian residents should note that it is typically impossible for them to access a foreign currency loan to finance or refinance an Australian property purchase, except in very unique circumstances.
 The only source of funding would be the Australian banks and they are, quite understandably, not in favour of extending this sort of financing to Australian residents unless they perhaps have access to very substantial income streams, or liquid offshore assets available as security, in the currency of the loan.
-We cannot provide any assistance in this matter, and Australian residents wishing to explore this option in more detail will need to approach the Australian bank, and probably the private banking function, for a response.
+We cannot provide any assistance in this matter, and Australian residents wishing to explore this option in more detail will need to approach their Australian bank, and probably the private banking function, for a response.